Women's Studies

 Health Equity and Social Justice | HESJ

-This concentration emphasizes scholarly ways of theorizing how gender functions with other social systems to influence health and how addressing social inequalities can promote health equity.
+This specialization emphasizes research andscholarly ways of theorizing how gender combines with other social factors to influence health and how addressing social inequalities can improve health and health care access across communities.

 Students will take: